csik/csik-toha.github.io/content/posts/mobile-money/index.md

 ---
-title: "On Infrastructures of Mobile Money"
+title: "On the Moral Infrastructures of Mobile Money"
 date: 2022-02-03T08:06:25+06:00
 description:
 author: